peteroupc/classic-wallpaper/README.md

     - Unpressed, pressed, mixed value (same for both), unavailable.
 - Option buttons ("radio buttons") when set, option buttons when unset, sliders:
     - Unpressed, pressed, unavailable.
-- Optionally, other user interface elements (such as sliders or scroll bars).
+- Optionally, other user interface elements (such as scroll bars).

 Using only the following colors and with some pixels allowed to be transparent: